MicrosoftDocs/memdocs/memdocs/intune/includes/intune-notices.md

 - [Supported iPad models](https://support.apple.com/guide/ipad/supported-models-ipad213a25b2/15.0/ipados/15.0)

 > [!NOTE]
 > Userless iOS and iPadOS devices enrolled through Automated Device Enrollment (ADE) have a slightly nuanced support statement due to their shared usage.
 The minimum supported OS version will change to iOS 15/iPadOS 15 while the allowed OS version will change to iOS 12/iPadOS 12 and later.
-See [https://aka.ms/ADE_userless_support](https://aka.ms/ADE_userless_support) for more information.
+See [this statement about ADE Userless support](https://aka.ms/ADE_userless_support) for more information.

 #### How can you prepare?